Domracheva wins mass start to take third gold

 The champion liked the comparison.

-"To be honest I really like to dance, it's my second favourite occupation," Domracheva said with a smile.
+"To be honest I really like to dance, it's my second favorite occupation," Domracheva said with a smile.

 Several athletes, including Norway's Tora Berger, crashed on extremely soft snow following a day of fog and light drizzle.